Ousman-T/Book-Keeping-App/readMe.md

 + RESTful api to handle CRUD operations
 + Connect to a PostgreSQL Database
 + Have endpoints for each CRUD operation
++ Application Architecture should be easy to follow and clear

 ### Stretch Goals